How (Not) to Pass a Driving Exam in the Netherlands as an Old Fart in a Mid-life Crisis

 The first part of the exam is Hazard Perception: you're a driver, and you get an image of what you see through the windshield, on your dashboard, and in your mirror, and you have eight seconds to break, decelerate, or do nothing.
 If you're slow, this does time out, and you're immediately served the next question.

-The second part of the exam is called Knowledge, where they check if you know the rules, and Insight, where you should apply them correctly.
+The second and third part of the exam are called Knowledge, where they check if you know the rules, and Insight, where you should apply them correctly.

 You can take this exam in English, but beware - after a rough patch and several failed attempts (more on that later), a friend told me: "Hey, I think the translation is throwing you off."
 And he was right!

-For instance: "Motorcycles may overtake you from the right," if you're Dutch, means they're legally allowed to overtake you from the right.
+For instance: "Motorcycles may overtake you on the right," if you're Dutch, means they're legally allowed to overtake you on the right.
 I'm not.
 Dutch, nor a motorcycle.

 So eventually, I focused on recognizing and eliminating the obvious crap in multiple-choice questions and then wrestling with the language.
 Some terms are also not easily translatable: an autoweg is a highway, and an autosnelweg is a faster highway.
 Some attempts at translating those to English may result in highway and motorway, which might mean motorway and highway somewhere else, and usually, they both mean the same thing, but one of those has a different meaning in Australia.